 The second step after an accident is to collect evidence from the scene or try to identify the at-fault driver by any means, whether it is a picture or the vehicle’s make, model, and license plate.

-Finally, the third step is to contact a personal injury attorney for help collecting additional evidence, as well as help navigating the automobile insurance policy and medical insurance policies.
+Finally, the third step is to contact a skilled hit and run crash lawyer in Western PA for help collecting additional evidence, as well as help navigating the automobile insurance policy and medical insurance policies.

 When an individual is making an uninsured motorist claim under their own policy because of a hit-and-run accident, there are often very specific notice requirements.
 These include notice of the date and time of the collision or the circumstances that led to the injury and notice of the relevant injuries.
 A Western PA hit and run accident lawyer could help meet these requirements and work to ensure that an injured driver recovers compensation for their injuries.
-Contact us today to schedule a consultation.
+Contact Marcus & Mack today to schedule a consultation.